node-prism/grove/src/internal/ws/README.md

-# WebSocketTokenServer
+# KeepAliveServer

 ## Events

-In addition to the events normally emitted by `WebSocketServer`, `WebSocketTokenServer` will emit:
+In addition to the events normally emitted by `WebSocketServer`, `KeepAliveServer` will emit:

 | Event name  | Meaning                                                         |
 |-------------|-----------------------------------------------------------------|